anoushka-j/get-stock-data/README.md

+:chart_with_upwards_trend:
 # get-stock-data

+:money_with_wings:
+# About
-Enter your tickers and a time period and you can get various graphs of data.
+A notebook that allows you to enter a series of tickers one by one and a time period and plots a series of charts as output.
+The plain code as well as an example is included.